2015 New York Jets season: Week 16: vs. New England Patriots

 This game is well known for the coin toss to start overtime.
 The Patriots would win the toss, choosing heads.
 However, instead of receiving the ball to give Tom Brady the first chance to score, the Patriots elected to kick.
 This caused much confusion in Patriots captain Matthew Slater, as he questioned after the toss if the Patriots, because they won the toss, would also get to choose which end of the field they would like to kick.
 However, referee Clete Blakeman said "You elected to kick", and the Patriots were unable to choose which end of the field to kick off to, as in the NFL rule book, the team that loses the coin toss gets to choose which end to receive the ball, if the team that wins the toss elects to defer.
 If the team that wins the coin toss receives, the team that loses the toss will elect which way to kick.
 The Jets would get the ball first.
 They would march right down the field to score the game-winning touchdown on their first possession as Ryan Fitzpatrick found Eric Decker to end the game with a touchdown.
 With their fifth straight win, the Jets improved to 10-5.
 However, this turned out to be not only their last win over the Patriots until 2023 but also their last win over Tom Brady as well their last home win over New England until 2024.
+New York finished 6-2 at home and improved to 3-2 against the AFC East.